<aside> ℹ️

 Git has many commands available to help you manage your projects.
 Some of the most common commands are:

-: Pulls changes from a remote repositoryBranches are used to work on different versions of a project simultaneously.
+git init: Creates an empty Git repository in the current foldergit clone <url>: Clones a remote repository to your computergit add <file>: Adds a file to the staging areagit commit -m "<message>": Commits the changes to the repository with a messagegit push: Pushes the changes to a remote repositorygit pull: Pulls changes from a remote repositoryBranches are used to work on different versions of a project simultaneously.
 You can create, delete, and merge branches as needed.
 Common branch commands include:

-: Creates a new branch with the given name
+git branch <name>: Creates a new branch with the given name